Robert Dalrymple-Horn-Elphinstone

-General Robert Dalrymple-Horn-Elphinstone (1 March 1718 – 20 April 1794), born Robert Dalrymple-Horn, was a senior British Army commander of the 18th century.
+General Robert Dalrymple-Horn-Elphinstone (born Robert Dalrymple-Horn; 1 March 1718 – 20 April 1794) was a senior British Army commander of the 18th century.

 Early life and family

 Robert Dalrymple-Horn-Elphinstone was born on 1 March 1718 in the Scottish city of Edinburgh.
 He was the son of the judge Hew Dalrymple of Drummore and his wife Ann Horn.

 In 1754, he married Mary Elphinstone, a daughter of Sir James Elphinstone, 3rd Baronet.
 Thereafter, he changed his surname to Dalrymple-Horn-Elphinstone.
 Robert and Mary Dalrymple-Horn-Elphinstone had six children, including Sir Robert Dalrymple-Horn-Elphinstone, the first of the Dalrymple-Horn-Elphinstone baronets.

 Military career

 From 1762 to 1763, Dalrymple-Horn-Elphinstone was only the Colonel of the short-lived 120th Regiment of Foot.

 In 1780, he was appointed as the Colonel of the 53rd Regiment.

 He was promoted to general in 1793.